AlexanderJDupree/CS161/README.md

 # CS161

-Coursework and programs for CS161 at Mt.
-Hood Community College.
+Coursework and programs for CS161.

-This repository is designed to make all programs and coursework easily accessible across my multiple machines.
-My programs and coursework are not to be used in replacement for other students work.

-Everyone is more than welcome to look at my code and implement my logic into their programs.
-However, it is recommended that students try to figure out solutions for their problems by themselves first.
-DO NOT copy and paste my programs and turn it in as your own work.
+This repo serves multiple purposes: version control and backups for convenience, as well as provide for myself a full accounting of my work such that I can revise, review, and critique it at a later time.
+This repo is not to be used as a source of plagarism for other students in their studies.